pnp/cli-microsoft365/docs/manual/docs/cmd/aad/o365group/o365group-user-list.md

 ## Examples

-List all users and their role in the specified Office 365 group
+List all users and their role in the specified Microsoft 365 group

 ```sh
 aad o365group user list --groupId '00000000-0000-0000-0000-000000000000'
 ```

-List all owners and their role in the specified Office 365 group
+List all owners and their role in the specified Microsoft 365 group

 ```sh
 aad o365group user list --groupId '00000000-0000-0000-0000-000000000000' --role Owner
 ```

- List all guests and their role in the specified Office 365 group
+ List all guests and their role in the specified Microsoft 365 group

 ```sh
 aad o365group user list --groupId '00000000-0000-0000-0000-000000000000' --role Guest